ucesys/DataLakehouse/README.md

 docker-compose up nessie
 ```
 ### Connect Spark to Nessie Iceberg Catalog
+*0. Go to MinIO and create a bucket for our Iceberg Tables called "warehouse-nessie"*
 *1. Use access & secret keys from credentials.json
 to fill AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY values in .env file*
 ```buildoutcfg